FuelLabs/sway-applications/README.md

 - [Escrow](./escrow) is a third party that keeps an asset on behalf of multiple parties
 - [Multi-Signature Wallet](./multisig-wallet) is a wallet that requires multiple signatures to execute a transaction
+- [Crowdfund](./crowdfund/) is a fundrasing program allowing users to pledge towards a goal

 ## Running a project